 In the end, the different degree names don’t matter much for patients.
 Whether you pick a DDS or DMD, you’re working with a dentist who has successfully passed medical school and the required exams.
 Where things start to matter is when it comes to experience and training in certain specialties.
 For example, if you have gum disease, it is recommended to find a periodontist, rather than a general dentist.
 In fact, your general dentist might refer you to a particular specialist so that you can get the treatment you need.

 At Gallardo in Miami, Florida, Dr. John Paul Gallardo is a DDS.
-Both are also periodontal specialists.
-They are joined at their practice by Dr. Juan C. Arroyo, DMD, who is also an oral surgeon.
+He is a periodontal specialists.
 No matter what your dental concern is, from gum disease to a missing tooth, schedule a FREE consultation with the specialists by calling (305) 447-1447 today.